 #11 You Grant Us Rights to Your Comment

 When you make a comment you retain the copyright but you automatically grant us world-wide rights to edit, publish and move that comment as we see fit.

 And yes, that means that your comment may become part of a chapter of an Online Book that is available to members only.
 If that bothers you it may help to think of it this way:

 We are, in effect, running a nice club full of civilized people in a tough neighbourhood (the internet) by policing the door and making sure the roof doesn’t leak.
 And, like a club manager and doorman, we deserve to make a salary for doing that.

 So perhaps you who benefit from the “club” can recognize that the wisdom you share at AAC makes the site a more desirable “club” for new members, which, in turn, keeps the lights on.

-As of February 2015, only members may comment.
-There are a lot of good reasons for this policy, but the bottom line is that answering comments and questions is very time consuming and therefore it’s only fair that we focus our time on the people who support this site, our members.
+Only members may comment.
+Answering comments and questions is very time consuming and therefore it’s only fair that we focus our time on the people who support this site, our members.